bitreaper/firewall-ui/README.md

 - create a chain that you will use.
 Or don't, but either way you will need to specify the chain name in the rules file.
 - use the serverStartScript.
 Edit it to have the right location of the files, and place it in /etc/cron.hourly.
 This will start the server process using screen.
 I do this on other python services that I have created because it allows me to monitor it real time.
 It isn't completely necessary though and in the future i may add files to use with systemd.

+Currently I have APSchedule in the code but not used.
+This will be for a future version.